Pylons/pyramid/docs/tutorials/modwsgi/index.rst

 application running under Apache via ``mod_wsgi``.
 This particular tutorial was developed under Apple's Mac OS X platform (Snow Leopard, on a 32-bit Mac), but the instructions should be largely the same for all systems, delta specific path information for commands and files.
-A caveat: this tutorial doesn't anticipate use of systems like Fedora and/or Red Hat Enterprise Linux or other with SELinux enabled by default; those systems will need "special loving" that are outside the scope of this short tutorial.

 .. note:: Unfortunately these instructions almost certainly won't work for deploying a :app:`Pyramid` application on a Windows system using